What Is A 1031 Exchange?

 - Close on the property within 180 days.

-- Purchase a property that has an equal or greater value than the one you sold.
+- Purchase a property that is of like kind to the one you sold.

 - Taxpayers must file a Form 8824 along with their tax return to report the 1031 exchange.

 In this type of exchange, an investor buys the property they’re interested in before selling the property they currently own.
 These types of exchanges generally follow the same rules as delayed exchanges in reverse, in that investors have 45 days to identify the property to be relinquished and 180 days to complete the sale of that property.
 These tend to be all-cash deals, as banks generally will not issue loans for reverse exchanges.

 If the investor trades their buildings for vacant or underdeveloped land, they can use the proceeds from the sale of their property, transfer it to a qualified intermediary and have that intermediary pay for construction to improve the property.
 To qualify, the following is required: